 Cincinnati, Ohio, is the most chili-crazed city in the United States.
 Cincinnati prides

 itself on being a true chili capital, with more than 180 chili parlors.
-Cincinnati-style
+Cincinnati

-chili is quite different from its more familiar Texas cousin, and it has developed a
+Chili is quite different from its more familiar Texas cousin, and it

 a thinner consistency and is prepared with an unusual blend of spices that includes

 cinnamon, chocolate or cocoa, allspice, and Worcestershire. this is